Vulvodynia

 • Antiseizure medicine

-• Physical therapy to strengthen and relax the pelvic muscles to ease pain
+Physical therapy may be needed to help strengthen and relax the pelvic muscles to ease pain.

 • Botulinum toxin injections